thesassway/thesassway.com/source/intermediate/using-object-oriented-css-with-sass.html.markdown

     <a href="#" class="btn--twitter">Twitter</a>
     <a href="#" class="btn--facebook">Facebook</a>

 Pretty semantic, right?
 Sass has solved our problem.
-Remember: extend and collect non-semantic parts on Sass if you want to keep a semantic, easy to mantain HTML.
+Remember: extend and collect non-semantic parts on Sass if you want to keep a semantic, easy to maintain HTML.

 I like to call this **OOSass**, because it's a mixture between OOCSS and Sass and the objects are built on the Sass side.
 But of course, you don't have to use it.
 You can stick with regular OOCSS if you don't mind non-semantic HTML code.
 To each his own.
 How do you structure your CSS nowadays?